Extending and improving conical bicombings: -Wasserstein distances and barycentric metric spaces

 for all \(\mu, \nu\in P_1(X)\).
-It is worth to point out that if the supports of \(\mu\) and \(\nu\) are finite, then \eqref{eq:kanto} follows easily from the strong duality theorem of linear programming.
-For a discussion of the Kantorovich–Rubinstein Theorem we refer the reader to the excellent survey article \cite{edwards}.
+We use \(\Lip_1(X)\) to denote the set of all \(1\)-Lispchitz functions \(f\colon X\to \R\).
+We remark that if the supports of \(\mu\) and \(\nu\) are finite, then \eqref{eq:kanto} follows easily from the strong duality theorem of linear programming.
+For a thorough discussion of the Kantorovich–Rubinstein theorem we refer the reader to the excellent survey article \cite{edwards}.